 Who needs an oversize racquet when you’re physically capable of producing deep, powerful groundstrokes throughout an entire tennis match?
 May as well go for the conventional, mid-size frame used by most professional, all-court players, right?
 Not so fast!

-There’s a common misconception that the oversize type racquets are meant for players with a “certain play style”.
+According to RealifeTennis, there’s a common misconception that the oversize type racquets are meant for players with a “certain play style”.
 While it’s true that oversize frames generally benefit weaker or older players more than others, that’s certainly not the case for some models.

 In recent years, professionals on tour have even been using heftier frames customized around their specific playing style.
 Their choice ultimately boils down to their racquets’ wider sweet spot, power-generating ability, and exceptional stability.